initialxy/initialxy-points/docs/app-state.md

 - `POST /api/auth/register`: Registers a new user

 ### Tasks
-- `GET /api/tasks`: Gets tasks for a kid
+- `GET /api/tasks`: Gets tasks for a child
 - `POST /api/tasks/{id}/complete`: Marks a task as completed

 ### Rewards